Do I need a physician’s referral to freeze samples?

 Should I address my frozen samples in my will?

-As a client depositor, frozen sperm is considered the producing male’s property.
-Likewise, frozen eggs would be the property of the producing female.
-Embryos are the property of both the male and the female partners, even if a donor is used.
 For use, shipment, transfer, or thawing of any specimen, we require the client depositor’s written, notarized or witnessed permission.
 Sperm client depositors are required to address disposition of frozen sperm upon death as part of the storage contract we provide.
 We will follow the information on the disposition form in the event of death.
 This information can be changed or updated at any time.

 Addressing use of frozen specimens in a will is suggested in addition to the information we request.
 However, if addressed, please be sure that the information we have on file corresponds to anything stated in a will or other legal document, and if two parties are involved, that both parties agree on the content of the advisement.
 We suggest consulting an attorney for additional questions or concerns.